 I juggled a coterie of stringers, packaged stories, managed multiple forms of social media, played graphic designer, dispatched a weekly newsletter, and spoke at length at a number of expert panels.
 (Here’s one I did with H&M and Vogue.)

 In 2015, I received an award for my work. 🎉🎉🎉

 My passions and expertise include the apparel industry’s social and environmental impact, sustainable fibers and textiles, and fashion history and culture.
 (The Council of Fashion Designers of America lists me as a sustainability resource, #nbd.)
-Biomaterials and the circular economy are my jam.
+Biomaterials, the circular economy, and solutions to the plastic crisis are my jam.

 Fun fact: The New York Times once quoted me as an expert on ethical pet ownership.

 As a former copy editor for publications such as Computer Shopper and Print, I value the important of crisp, clean, yet comprehensive prose.
 (The Oxford comma is my ride or die but I can—begrudgingly—adapt to AP Style.)